I must say January is shaping up to be my favorite month of 2012 so far. That it's the only month we've seen this year is a minor issue.

 Currently reading: The Language of Flowers (Diffenbaugh), Major Pettigrew's Last Stand (Simonson), When Helping Hurts (Corbett and Fikkert), and The War of Art (Pressfield).

 Also reading Introverts in the Church (McHugh).
-I described it in this post as "mind-blowing."
 I'm going to have much to say once I'm finished.
-Because you guys?
-Myers-Briggs has told me I'm an extrovert instead of acknowledging my many, many introvert tendencies.
+Because Myers-Briggs has told me I'm an extrovert instead of acknowledging my many, many introvert tendencies.
 Have I been masking myself as an extrovert all these years?

 On deck: The Resignation of Eve: What If Adam's Rib is No Longer Willing to be the Church's Backbone?
 (Henderson).